Informatievlaanderen/OSLOthema-hulpEnDienstverleningAanGedetineerden/notes.md

 - https://www.w3.org/ns/prov#Activity
   - Definition: An activity is something that occurs over a period of time and acts upon or with entities; it may include consuming, processing, transforming, modifying, relocating, using, or generating entities.
+  - This class is more for when an activity generates a result: she becomes a doctor (result) after graduation (activity).
 - https://schema.org/Event
   - Definition: An event happening at a certain time and location, such as a concert, lecture, or festival.
     Ticketing information may be added via the offers property.